csabapusztai/system_integrity/docs/PandP.md

 ### PROTOCOL 1 - ELEMENT 5: Accuracy
 > Source data and statistical techniques are sound and statistical outputs describe the reality they are designed to represent.
 Accuracy begins with a clear definition of the target characteristic and specifications for an acceptable level of error.
-This may not be possible with statistics produced from administrative records which were originally collected for non-statistical purposes.
+This may not be possible with statistics produced from administrative records which were originally collected for non-statistical purposes. tails refer to Protocol 2.

+- Through analysing and focusing on the data themselves:
+	- by comparing and integrating data over time
+	- managing revision processes by documenting discontinuities and/or
+	- providing consistent back-data series.

+#### Key elements of this protocol
+- Producers of Tier 1 statistics use standard practices and approaches across official statistics, and foster their adoption.
+- Internationally or nationally-agreed definitions, methods and classifications are used where relevant, to aid comparison with other outputs.
+- The release of each Tier 1 statistic includes a clear statement on the degree of compliance with agreed definitions, methods and practices (where these have been identified) including any known reasons for deviation.
+- Statistics are cons
 #### Key elements of this protocol
 - Have in place a set of accuracy requirements and a system designed to meet those requirements.
 - Have information that shows that accuracy requirements are being met.